MariposaOrg/mariposa/docs/mariposa protocol.md

 		- group id
 		- addition id
 - IV
-Users can only accept if they have the contacts for all listed onion addresses
+Users can only accept if they have the contacts for all listed onion addresses.
+If they do not have the required contacts the can send a introduction petition message to the initiator.

-After sending an accept response users will continuously monitor the addition by requesting statuses for the addition by sending a group addition status request.
+After sending an accept response users will continuously monitor the addition by sending a group addition status requests.
 - encrypted section
 	- contact id
 	- group addition request